-Ready to choose your niche, but not sure where to start?
+Ready to choose a niche for your accounting practice, but not sure where to start?
 Then review your clients.
 Your current clients offer clues about who you ought to work with.
 Who’s fun and easy?
 Who’s difficult and demanding?
 Figure out the specific qualities and characteristics that your ideal and non-ideal clients possess.

 Three Client Measuring Steps to Choose Your Niche

-These 3 steps will help you choose your niche.
+Follow these 3 steps to choose your niche.

 1. Grade Your Clients

-Review every one of your clients and grade them A, B, C, D, and F. Who is it that you love working with most?
+Review every one of your clients and grade them A, B, C, D, and F. Who do you love working with most?
 Who do you dread?
 Whose middle of the road?

 - Focus on the A clients.
 What qualities do they share?

 - Now, compare the common traits for the B clients.